Greater Toronto Area: Transportation

-There are a number of public transportation operators within the Greater Toronto Area, providing services within their jurisdictions.
-While these operators are largely independent, provisions are being made to integrate them under Metrolinx, which manages transportation planning including public transport in the Greater Toronto and Hamilton Area.
+There are several public transportation operators within the Greater Toronto Area that provide services within their jurisdictions.
+While those operators are largely independent, provisions are being made to integrate them under Metrolinx, which manages transportation planning including public transport in the Greater Toronto and Hamilton Area.
 GO Transit, which merged with Metrolinx during the late 2000s, is Ontario's only intra-regional public transit service, linking the communities in the GTA and the city of Hamilton, as well as the rest of the Greater Golden Horseshoe.
-Implementation of a 'Presto card' by Metrolinx has created a common means for all fare payments and allows for seamless connection between these and other transit operators.
+The implementation of the Presto card by Metrolinx has created a common means for all fare payments and allows for seamless connection between these and other transit operators.

 Public transit operators in the GTA include Brampton Transit, Burlington Transit, Durham Region Transit, GO Transit, Milton Transit, MiWay (serving Mississauga), Oakville Transit, Toronto Transit Commission (TTC), and York Region Transit.
-The TTC operates the Toronto subway system, which runs in Toronto and in Vaughan, the latter of which began to be served by the system in December 2017 with an extension of Line 1 to Vaughan Metropolitan Centre station on Highway 7 at Jane Street.
+The TTC operates the Toronto subway system, which consists of three heavy rail lines and runs in Toronto and in Vaughan, the latter of which began to be served by the system in December 2017 with an extension of Line 1 Yonge–University to Vaughan Metropolitan Centre station on Highway 7 at Jane Street.

-The GTA also consists of a number of King's Highways and supplemented by municipal expressways.
-One of the principal highways in the GTA, Highway 401, is also the longest in Ontario and is also one of the busiest highways in the world.
+The GTA also consists of several King's Highways and is supplemented by municipal expressways.
+One of the principal highways in the GTA, Highway 401, is also the longest in Ontario and is also one of the widest and busiest highways in the world.
 Notably, a segment of the highway passing through the GTA is North America's busiest highway.
 The GTA is laced with a number of limited-access highways including the 400-series highways.
 These include:

 Note: "York", "Peel", "Durham" and "Halton" here refer to the regional municipalities.